A true competitor

 That great competitor Allan Border was born.
 First selected for Australia during the upheaval of World Series Cricket in 1978, Border swiftly became the rock of Australia's batting, and the captain who turned their fortunes round.
 He was a reluctant leader at first - the original Captain Grumpy - and little wonder, as Australia stumbled from one humiliation to another, including back-to-back series defeats against New Zealand in 1985-86.
 But Border himself never flinched.
-Arguably his finest hour as a batsman came against West Indies in 1983-84, when his innings of 98 and 100 - both not out - single-handedly saved the Trinidad Test, but it was the World Cup victory late in 1987 and the Ashes victory of 1989 that confirmed his status as a leader, and set Australia on the path towards world domination.
+Arguably his finest hour as a batter came against West Indies in 1983-84, when his innings of 98 and 100 - both not out - single-handedly saved the Trinidad Test, but it was the World Cup victory late in 1987 and the Ashes victory of 1989 that confirmed his status as a leader, and set Australia on the path towards world domination.
 In a 15-year career, he set world records for most Tests (156), Test runs (11,174), Test catches (also 156), consecutive Tests (a remarkable 153) and Tests as captain (93).

 Graham Gooch attains greatness at last.
 At the end of the 1980s, Gooch's Test record was something of a curate's egg - his average of 36.90, with eight hundreds from 73 Tests, did not do him justice.
 But in 1990, galvanised by his appointment as captain, he embarked on a transformation.
 In a golden summer in Test and county cricket, Gooch helped himself to 1058 runs in six Tests.
 Almost half of these - 456 - came in one match, against India at Lord's, including, on this day, his career-best score of 333.
 It was a match sent from the gods, studded with performances of breathtaking brilliance: Mohammad Azharuddin's lordly 121, Kapil Dev's four consecutive sixes to save the follow-on, Sachin Tendulkar's one-handed running catch to dismiss Allan Lamb...
 But Gooch's achievement topped the lot.
-In the second innings he added a second century - 123 - to become the only player to score a triple-century and a century in the same first-class match.
+In the second innings he added a second century - 123 - to become the first player to score a triple-century and a century in the same first-class match.
 England won by 247 runs.

 That great fielder Jonty Rhodes was born.
 Rhodes was 22 years old when he made his debut for South Africa in the 1992 World Cup, and immediately made his mark with his electric work in the covers.
 His full-length dive to run out Inzamam-ul-Haq in the group match in Brisbane was reproduced on billboards throughout South Africa, though his trademark is the gravity-defying catch.
 Rhodes also scored three Test centuries for South Africa, the last against West Indies in 1998-99.
 A committed Christian and family man, Rhodes was an early casualty of the international fixture pile-up: he retired from Test matches in 2000 to concentrate solely on one-day cricket, and retired from that form after pulling out injured during the 2003 World Cup.